 General: The Mentor Program provides the junior class a valuable opportunity to act as positive mentors and role models, as well as a continuing opportunity to practice and refine personal leadership and counseling skills.
-For the first-year cadet, the mentor tradition represents the first time they can interact with an upperclassman on a personal yet professional level, and provides a valuable source of moral support, professional and personal advice, and leadership experience.
+For the first-year cadet, the mentor tradition represents the first time they can interact with an upperclassman on a personal yet professional level, and provides a valuable source of moral, professional, personal, and leadership support.